codio-content/Java/.guides/content/Lab---Boolean-Operators-9fa9.md

 {Try it}(sh .guides/bg.sh javac code/operators/LabBoolean.java java -cp code/operators/ LabBoolean )

-Below are the steps that Java talks when evaluating the code above.
+Below are the steps that Java takes when evaluating the code above.

 ### Evaluate all arithmetic operators according to PEMDAS
 1) `(5 > 7) && (false || 1 < 9) || 4 != 5 && !
 (2 >= 3)`